worldpossible/module-template/README.md

   `git clone https://github.com/rachelproject/module-template.git`

-Inside you'll find the "rachel-index.php" template.
+Inside you'll find the **rachel-index.php** template.
 This is the piece of PHP that gets included on the front page of RACHEL.
 As a bare minimum, this is the only part you have to do.
 If you don't fill out the rachel-index.php template, it can't be displayed in RACHEL.
 Don't worry -- if you've ever edited HTML